heri/studiozenkai/content/post/japan-does-not-shout.md

 ---

-*The visual diary — 29 cards, one per place — is at [studiozenkai.com/kansai](https://studiozenkai.com/kansai/)*
+*The visual diary — 30 cards, one per place — is at [studiozenkai.com/kansai](https://studiozenkai.com/kansai/)*

+---

+*PS: The Japanese Disembarkation Card for Foreigners only requires the intended primary address, usually the very first hotel night.
+The form design is tight and misleadingly implies one needs to inventory your whole itinerary.*